MasutaK/twitch-chat-translator/README.md

 ## Contributing

-Feel free to fork the repository, suggest improvements, or submit pull requests.
+Feel free to suggest improvements and report bugs.
-Please keep clear commit messages and respect the non-commercial requirement.

 ---